Building a Container

 The briefest introduction to containers#

 A container is some executable code packaged up with its dependencies, and the amount of dependencies can range from a handful of libraries to an entire operating system.
-Normally, when you hear people talk about containers, they stress the size benefits: they're supposed to package up just enough dependencies for their code to run.

-For the purposes of this guide, try to forget about that idea.
 We're going to make a container with a whole operating system in it: all the little pieces of software that we might want to use interactively—cd, cat, vim, squeue, etc.—and we're going to use it like it's a virtual machine.

 The difference between a virtual machine and a whole-OS container is fairly small: the VM will emulate hardware, the container won't.
-That works for us, since we want to use the node's hardware anyway.
+That works for us, since we want to use the klone's hardware anyway.

 Jargon essentialists won't like it, but for the purposes of this guide you can just imagine that we're building a personal Linux machine.

-Our general-purpose container definition#
+Our general-purpose container definition file#

-Apptainer containers are represented by a single file (normally suffixed .sif), and they're created from definition files.
+Apptainer containers are represented by a single file (normally suffixed .sif), and they're created from definition files (kind of like a recipe for your container).
 We've already created the definition file we're going to use for this at /mmfs1/sw/hyak101/python/hyak-container.def.
-Start by making a copy of it in your home directory:
+Next, make a copy of it in your working directory (we will use a shorthand where . will copy the file to the directory where the command is issued, in this case your working directory):

-$ cp /mmfs1/sw/hyak101/python/hyak-container.def ~
+cp /mmfs1/sw/hyak101/python/hyak-container.def .

 Now, let's take a look at the different sections of the definition, starting from the top.